vtrnnhlinh/vtrnnhlinh.github.io/_drafts/ithya-in-system.md

   sidebar: right
 ---

 Hear me out, you need this bro!
-No more Lofigirl or whatever studying video on Youtube, this is superior. :sparkles: **Aesthetic** :sparkles:.
+Specially when you are a Sorceress (like me!), and want to fantanize your study.

 ---